 Each semester, the University Honors Center provides opportunities for students to attend local and visiting performances complete with a special academic pre-performance seminar or lecture.
-Past events have included the Austin Symphony Orchestra’s performance of Holst’s The Planets, the Department of Theatre and Dance’s production of Dr. Jekyll and Mr. Hyde, and Broadway Across America’s presentation of Wicked.
+Past events include the Austin Lyric Opera’s performance of Leoncavallo’s Pagliacci, the American Shakespeare Center’s production of The Duchess of Malfi, and Broadway Across America’s presentation of The Lion King.

-Availability of tickets is announced via email to the honors community, and tickets are available on a first come, first served basis (unless noted otherwise).
+Availability of tickets is announced via email to the honors community, and tickets are available on a first-come, first-served basis.
 The Dean Performing Arts Series is made possible through the generous support of the L.L. and Ethel E. Dean Endowment.

 Broadway Across America